Annual report 2021 - 2022 available

 Develop trauma training and education opportunities to support the management of major trauma patients.

-Strategic focus and expertise to drive research and best practice care for trauma patients across the system.
+Strategic focus and quality improvement expertise to drive research and best practice care for trauma patients across the system.

 A National Minimum Dataset for trauma, consistent with the Australian Trauma Registry to enable bi-national benchmarking